spoonapps/docs/doc/reference/examples/dotNet/a_containerize_dotNet.md

 > spoon pull spoonbrew/dotNet:4.0
 ```

-To build the image, we'll construct a Spoon script.
+To build the image, we'll construct a SpoonScript.
 The script should take the compiled Server executable, along with any DLLs, copy them into a new container, and build an image from this container.
 Below is the **spoon.me** file for the example project used in this tutorial.

 Begin by creating an empty text file named **spoon.me** in the project's root directory.